Great African Empires, Part 1: Staggering Timescales

 When Heaven grew displeased with a corrupt ruler, Heaven sent an army or an assassin to eliminate him.
 When Heaven wanted a new dynasty on the throne, Heaven put them there — whether they were of noble birth or not.

-The second crucial concept introduced by the Zhou — paired tightly with the concept of the Mandate — was that cultural variation was a sign of low breeding.
+The second crucial concept introduced by the Zhou ( paired tightly with the concept of the Mandate of Heaven) was that—

-It was to be avoided at all costs, especially by the aristocracy.
+Cultural variation was a sign of low breeding — and was to be avoided at all costs, particularly by the aristocracy.

 Not only, they taught, did Heaven approve of certain rulers and disapprove of others; Heaven also preferred specific styles of art, architecture, clothing and music.
 Aristocrats and artists who diverged from this aesthetic taste were likely to find themselves on the bad side of Heaven.

 Thus, even when a new set of rulers seized power; even when China split into warring kingdoms, as it did several times throughout its history—in fact, even when invading alien peoples swept in and took over Chinese cities —every single one of those conquerors followed the protocol of transferring the Mandate of Heaven to themselves, and scrupulously observed the Zhou rules of aesthetics and courtly etiquette.

 Around 500 BCE, a philosopher and statesman known as Kung Fuzi (“Master Kung,” known in the West as “Confucius”) codified the heavenly rules into a series of texts that would form the backbone of Chinese culture for the next two thousand years.

 Master Kung’s intricate philosophy, known in the West as Confucianism, utterly permeated every area of Chinese existence, from statecraft to family life, from etiquette to martial arts.
 Everyone, from the highest nobility to the lowest peasants, was raised on Master Kung’s principles.
 Many people in China still live by his maxims today.